If you have a business, you certainly want to obtain more leads and increase your revenue, right?

-There is not a definitive answer to that.
+There is no definitive answer to that.

 However, as you do interviews, at some point, you will start to predict the responses of interviewees.
-You will notice patterns, so if you start to precisely predict what the person will tell, you may stop and go to the next step.
+You will notice patterns, so if you start to precisely predict what the person will say, you may stop and go to the next step.

-2. Analyze collected data
+2. Analyze the collected data

 How exactly could you do that?
-Search for common characteristics among interviewees, what problems and challenges were mentioned the most.
+Search for common characteristics among interviewees, and what problems and challenges were mentioned the most.
 Thus, you will understand what type of content could be more relevant to them.

 3. Build the persona

 Now, turn all the selected information into a person.
 Open your text editor and build a profile with name, age, and occupation.